Skip advert

 Advertisement - Article continues below

 We don’t like the positioning of the infotainment touchscreen because it’s too close to the steering wheel which obscures some of the view.
-That said, it’s quick to respond to your touches and the screen resolution is good, though the shortcut bar at the bottom is strangely blurry.
+You’re also likely to need some time to familiarise yourself with the various menus and digital buttons – it’s far from the least intuitive layout, but there’s still a lot to get your head around.
+That said, it’s quick to respond to your touches and the screen resolution is good, although the shortcut bar at the bottom is strangely blurry.

 Sat nav comes as standard and the map is easy to follow, although we’d advise against using the gimmicky 3D view – it looks distorted to the point that it’s distracting and seems pointless.